Gozala/gozala.github.com/_posts/JS/2012-04-26-code-logic-not-mechanics.md

     console.log(sum(1, 2))  // => 3

     // Working with promises should not require nothing more
-    // then marker telling that function can accept input in
+    // than marker telling that function can accept input in
     // form of promises
     sum = promised(sum)
     console.log = promised(console.log)